Visitation Blackout Dates

 Applicants and Families,

-Effective immediately, all visitors who do NOT possess Department of Defense issued identification cards must report to the Visitor Control Center in order to obtain a background check to enter West Point.
+All visitors (except valid DoD ID card holders) must report to the Visitor Control Center in order to obtain a background check to enter West Point.
 After completing the background check, you will be issued a West Point Local Area Credential which will authorize you to enter the installation.
 The Visitor Center is located approximately 1/4 mile outside the Thayer Gate at 2107 New South Post Rd, West Point, NY.
-The hours of operation are 9:00am to 4:45pm daily.
+The hours of operation are 6:00am to 4:30pm daily.
 You will not be able to attend an Admissions briefing and tour without these credentials.
+Please allow yourself an extra hour to complete this process.

 |For a guided visit, please make an appointment by calling 845-938-5760/5759. |